Skip to main content

 4. Validate response — Response is optionally validated against the API’s response schema

-5. Return — Structured data is returned to the MCP client
+5. Return — Structured data is returned to the MCP client.
+API errors are normalized into a consistent, LLM-readable format regardless of the upstream API’s error structure

 All of this happens transparently.
-The AI agent sees simple tools with typed parameters and gets clean responses.
+The AI agent sees simple tools with typed parameters and receives actionable feedback on every outcome.